 - Defended a homeopathic drug manufacturer in multiple, nationwide class actions asserting misrepresentation of product efficacy.
 The first of those cases went to trial in September 2015, and the jury returned a unanimous verdict in favor of the defense.

-- Served as lead counsel in the defense of financial services firms and brokers both in court proceedings and before the Financial Industry Regulatory Authority, including a 5-day arbitration proceeding in January 2013 where the three person panel unanimously denied all claims in their entirety.
+- Served as lead counsel in the defense of financial services firms and brokers both in court proceedings and before the Financial Industry Regulatory Authority, including a 5-day arbitration proceeding in January 2013 where the three person panel unanimously denied all claims in their entirety and an arbitration proceeding in September 2016 that was scheduled for three days but where the three person panel granted a motion for directed verdict after a 90 minute cross-examination of the claimant.

 - Represented a Los Angeles cosmetics manufacturer in a contractual dispute where the plaintiff claimed he was entitled to a percentage of the manufacturer's gross profits (approaching $8 million) based on a purported introduction to a client.
 After a two-week jury trial, the jury returned a complete defense verdict.